 Do you love smoking your favorite cigar while you drive?
-While there’s no golden rule when it comes to smoking in a leased car, it’s best to check with your leasing company before you light up.
+While there’s no golden rule when it comes to smoking in a leased car, it’s best to check with your car dealer before you light up.

 Many leases include a clause that prohibits smoking in the car or damage caused by smoking.
 Otherwise, if you’re caught smoking in a leased car, you could be charged a fee for the damages.

 So if you’re not sure about your lease agreement, it’s best to play it safe and refrain from smoking in your leased car.

 What happens if I smoke in a leased car?

 If you’re caught smoking in a leased car, the leasing company could charge you for any damage caused by smoking at the end of the lease.
 This includes things like odors, stains, and discoloration of the interior.
 Additionally, they could also charge you for any repairs needed to rid the vehicle of smoke odors or other damages.

 You may also be charged a fee for the inconvenience of having to clean up after you.